dspelaez/extended-wdm/README.md

 #  EWDM: Extended Wavelet Directional Method

-"Welcome to the GitHub repository for the Extended Wavelet Directional Method (EWDM) - a toolkit for estimating directional spectra  of ocean waves using the Continuous Wavelet Transform (CWT).
+Welcome to the GitHub repository for the Extended Wavelet Directional Method (EWDM) - a toolkit for estimating directional spectra  of ocean waves using the Continuous Wavelet Transform (CWT).